 Land register submissions

-Land register applications can now be submitted digitally.
+Land register applications should be submitted digitally.

-To use this service you’ll need:
+How to use this service

 • an online services account